dangoldin/blog.dangoldin.com/_posts/2015-07-25-use-the-database-luke.md

 ---
 layout: post
-title: "Use the DB Luke"
+title: "Use the database Luke"
 description: "One of the best ways to onboard as an engineer is to understand the database and how various tables and fields relate to one another."
 keywords: "engineering, management, onboarding"
 image_url: